 Will joined Watsi on April 7th, 2014.
-Six years ago, Will became the 116th member to automatically support a new Watsi patient every month.
-Since then, 5,722 more people have become monthly donors!
-Will's most recent donation traveled 8,500 miles to support Lewis, an 11-year-old from Kenya, to fund bilateral clubfoot correction.
+Seven years ago, Will joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Will's most recent donation traveled 8,500 miles to support Erick, a seven-month-old boy from Kenya, to fund surgery for his birth condition.

 Will has funded healthcare for 94 patients in 13 countries.